angular/angularfire/docs/rtdb/objects.md

 ```

 ## Retrieving the snapshot
-AngularFire `valueChanges()` unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by using the `snapshowChanges()` option instead.
+AngularFire `valueChanges()` unwraps the Firebase DataSnapshot by default, but you can get the data as the original snapshot by using the `snapshotChanges()` option instead.

 ```ts
 this.itemRef = db.object('item');